Course – LS (cat=Spring)

 The message property usually contains a human-readable message that goes along with the response:

 Sometimes, an endpoint uses different response types.
 For example, we can have one type for success response and another for error response.
-We can describe them using the optional response property by associating a response class with a response code.
+We can describe them using the optional content property by associating a response class as a schema.

 Firstly, let's define a class that will be returned in case of an internal server error: